lewis-steentjes/website/quickstart/content/en/posts/phantom-power-capsule.md

 ---
-ARGH, the audio broke again
+ARGH, the audio broke again.
+This next section may or may not work when you come here.
+I haven't figured it out yet.
+---

 Here's a few different audio samples that I recorded.
 A fair warning though: they are LOUD.